Chapter 5:

 At dawn, you and your Father scale the hill ahead.
 The night passes without incident, no rustle in the grass, no flames rolling over the crest, and, most importantly, no return of the creatures your Father called goblins.

 "What if they really were goblins?"
 You shudder at the thought.
 Goblins belong in low-level RPG encounters, not in real life, not close enough to stab you.
 You touch your side and then your chest: nothing, no wound where the "goblin" stuck you.
 The clean skin makes the idea of it being a dream all the sweeter, but the bandage on your Father's arm won't let you.
 The attack wasn't a dream, nor was your Father's reaction.
 That was the most unbelievable part.
 You'd never known your Father to be the violent type.
 Brash, loud, and even overwhelming, sure, but not violent.
 You think back to what you know of your Father's history.
-You know he served in the U.S. Army, deployed in WW 3, and even saw combat, but he was a medic.
+You know he served in the U.S. Army, deployed in World War III, and even saw combat, but he was a medic.
 Every story you'd heard painted a picture of someone dragging wounded behind cover and cracking jokes while patching them up, not someone who'd actually engage in combat, and yet the image of your Father delivering the devastating blows was fresh in your mind.
 The sun rises while you're lost in the loop.
 Its glare punches past the bushes and straight into your eyes.

 *AH—*